daneng1/RebuNative/README.md

 ___

+## Requirements

-## Scope (In/Out)
+### Scope

 ***IN SCOPE- What will REBU do?***

 - Allow users to request to be picked up from a location.
-- Will allow drivers to accept and complete rides.
+- Allow drivers to accept and complete rides.
-- Will allow user authentication via sign-up or sign-in.
+- Allow user authentication via sign-up or sign-in.
-- Will allow users to sign up as a Rider or Driver.
+- Allow users to sign up as a Rider or Driver.

-***OUT OF SCOPE- What will your product not do?***
+***OUT OF SCOPE- What will REBU not do?***

 - Will not be a food delivery application.
+- Will not take actual credit card data.
-- Will not
+- Will not allow users to see active drivers on a map.

 ### Minimum Viable Product

 - Authorize sign-up/sign-in for Rider, Driver and Admin
-- Riders can equest a pickup
+- Riders can equest a pickup and specify the start and end locations
-- Driver has the ability to pull ride requests from the queue
+- Driver has the ability to accept ride requests from the queue
-- Ride complete button(function)
+- Driver can send notifications to rider when ride is accepted, when driver has arrived to start location and when ride is complete
-- Admin log-in : to review requested/completed rides(log)
+- Admin can log-in to review requested/completed rides(log)
-- Database- completed ride logged && rider requests
+- Database - completed ride logged && rider requests

 ### Stretch Goals